kvothed2/pd2-runewizard/src/components/HelpText.md

 The table can be sorted : try clicking on the table headings, you may find it useful!

+You can easily search through runeword stats, item types, runes and names of runewords.

 ## Runes

 The runes are listed in order of rarity, from top to bottom, and left to right.
 The runes upgrade formula in Project Diablo 2 has been changed to the following: